Clare Moore Discography

 cover art by tony mahony

-guest vocals on "yes fat chicks" by Val Lvkowicz and Adam Rhodes.
+guest vocals on "yes fat chicks" by Val Levkowicz and Adam Rhodes.

 All songs written by Clare Moore , (C) Mushroom Music, excepting “Parchman Farm” which is by Mose Allison